 Housing costs in Coloma are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Coloma is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Coloma isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Coloma are a mix of both white- and blue-collar jobs.
 Overall, Coloma is a town of managers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Coloma who work in business and financial occupations (27.67%), community and social services (14.62%), and farm management occupations (10.67%).

 Of important note, Coloma is also a town of artists.
 Coloma has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Coloma’s character.